NEW POTATOES WITH HERRING

 Bring a large saucepan of water to a brisk boil.
 Add some salt and lots of fresh dill, but save most of the dill leaves for seasoning of the cooked potatoes.
 Wait for the water to come to the boil again and add the potatoes.
 Immediately lower the heat, the water should just gently simmer.
 Make sure there is enough water to cover the potatoes by a couple of centimetres.

 Cover the pan with lid and cook until the potatoes are tender.
 The cooking time depends on the size and variety of the potatoes, but it should usually take about 15 to 20 minutes, and less, if the potatoes are very tiny (about thumb-sized).

-Test doneness by inserting a fork in a potato, it should sink in easily.
-If the potatoes are cooked for too long, they will break.
+Test doneness by inserting a fork into a potato, it should sink in easily.
+If the potatoes are cooked for too long, they will break (and, of course, turn watery and flavourless).
 However, a common mistake, practised especially by many restaurants, is to serve boiled new potatoes underdone and too hard.

 Strain out the water and pick out and discard the now mushy dill, leaving the potatoes in the pan.

 Switch off the heat and place the pan uncovered on the still warm stove plate for a couple of minutes for the excess steam to evaporate from the potatoes.
 You may shake the pan very gently to prevent the potatoes from burning or sticking on its bottom.